Woman’s hands type of laptop with statistics on the screen

 Key points about: the three main credit bureaus

-2. Experian, TransUnion and Equifax are the three main credit bureaus, and they collect financial information to create credit reports.
+2. Experian, TransUnion, and Equifax are the three main credit bureaus, and they collect financial information to create credit reports.

-A credit bureau, or credit reporting agency, is a company that collects financial data about you, such as how you’ve used credit and your payment history.
+A credit bureau, or credit reporting agency, is a company that uses financial data about you, such as how you’ve used credit and your payment history.
 There are three credit bureaus that operate nationwide, as well as many other consumer reporting agencies that focus on smaller market areas and consumer segments.

-Three major credit bureaus
+The three major credit bureaus

-The three main credit bureaus are Equifax, Experian and TransUnion.
+The three main credit bureaus are Equifax, Experian, and TransUnion.
 While they all have a similar purpose, each one may provide somewhat different information.

 What do credit bureaus do?